vexeda/ViptoCoin/README.md

 # What is ViptoCoin?
-ViptoCoin is a Cryptocurrency that exists on its own distributed and decentralized ledger also known as a Blockchain using the highly-secure and power-efficient NIST5 algorithm.
+ViptoCoin is a cryptocurrency that exists on its own distributed and decentralized ledger also known as a Blockchain using the highly-secure and power-efficient NIST5 algorithm.
 Combining limited Proof-of-Work, ViptoCoin is unique in its distribution.

 <a name="specifications"></a>
 ## Technical Specifications